pxfr/greenhouse-tools-php/README.md

 If the ID key is supplied in any way, that will take precedence.

-**A note on future development**: The Harvest package makes use of magic `__call` method.
+**A note on future development**: The Harvest package makes uses PHP's magic `__call` method.
 This was to handle the case where Greenhouse's Harvest API advances past this package.
-Any new methods that are added with endpoints that look similar should just work.
-If Greenhouse, for instaces, adds a GET `https://harvest.greenhouse.io/v1/widget endpoint`, calling `$harvestService->getWidget()` should be automatically supported by this package.
+New endpoint URLs should automatically work if they're added in the same format.
+If Greenhouse adds a GET `https://harvest.greenhouse.io/v1/widgets` endpoint, calling `$harvestService->getWidgets()` should be automatically supported by this package.

 # Exceptions